 Do you like mushrooms?
 I think you do.
 If it’s true then you would definitely like to grow your own oyster mushroom at home.
 I am using a simple polybag for this purpose.
 It’s so easy that even your kids can do this with little help.
 Get up and start growing your own food today.
 Respect mother nature.

 Oyster Mushrooms and Button Mushrooms are two common edible varieties of mushrooms.
 You should start with any one of these.
 I think you can grow both mushrooms simultaneously.
 There are different ways to grow mushrooms at home.

 As the title suggests we are going to discuss the techniques to grow mushrooms especially in Polybags.
 Oyster Mushrooms are the best varieties to easily grow in polybags.

 Mushroom Cultivation does not require much money and skill.
 It means you can grow these mushrooms in your backyard sheds.
 Mushroom is one of the best things that you should try to grow during this lockdown.

 Don’t worry it does not require much space and time.
 Just a cool dark spot and 25 days of care can yield you more than a pound of Mushroom.
 Growing mushrooms on your own can be really exciting even for your kids.

 I know managing everything during this strict lockdown is very difficult.
 So I have tried to explain everything that you can really afford to do at home.

-If you have a small backyard or lawn then the only thing you need is a big polybag and a packet of mushroom sperms.
-It is weird to listen but Yes, these are called Sperms.
+If you have a small backyard or lawn then the only thing you need is a big polybag and a packet of mushroom Spores.
+It is weird to listen but Yes, these are called Spores.
 If you can’t buy one then you could use some store-bought oyster mushrooms.
 They will do the job.